-Michael is a highly regarded lawyer specialising in banking, financial law, property development, construction finance, restructuring and insolvency.
-His in-depth experience spans domestic and cross-border financings (at both the senior and mezzanine levels).
+Michael is a highly regarded lawyer specialising in banking, financial law, property development, construction finance, restructuring, and insolvency.
+His in-depth experience spans domestic and cross-border financings.

 A dedicated lawyer, Michael has excellent technical skills and a strong commercial approach.
 Clients appreciate his timely advice and enjoy working with him.
 His expert knowledge is consistently praised.
 He has been described by one client as “experienced, pragmatic and reliable” and as a lawyer who “does excellent work” – Chambers Asia-Pacific 2022.
 Another client rates his "insolvency and restructuring experience along with negotiation skills."
 Chambers Asia-Pacific 2020.

 Michael has international experience, having worked at Mayer Brown and Hogan Lovells in London before joining the firm.

 Advising on some of New Zealand’s most high profile and complex restructuring and insolvency matters.
 This includes Dick Smith’s voluntary administration and receivership (a cross-border insolvency transaction and New Zealand’s largest voluntary administration impacting on a diverse group of stakeholders), the Mainzeal Richina Group insolvency (a complex group liquidation involving 14 companies), the Crafer Farms receivership (involving New Zealand’s largest privately owned dairy farming operation and attracting substantial media attention), and the Hilton Queenstown development receivership (Kawarau Falls was a $1 billion, six hotel development in Queenstown and was one of largest property developments in New Zealand that ended up in receivership).